HomeAdvisor vs. Angies's List: Get the Scoop on the Top Lead Generation Websites to Build Your Customer Base

-The site also presents itself as a better fit toward larger scale projects like home remodels, which means those specific contractors can more easily find a ready and willing base of new clients.
-Overall, the site also presents a fairer field of competition versus the Angie’s List pay to play in the big leagues model.
+HomeAdvisor presents itself as a better fit for larger-scale projects like home remodels, which means those specific contractors can more easily find a ready and willing base of new clients.
+Overall, the site also presents a fairer field of competition versus Angie’s List’s “pay-to-play in the big leagues” model.

 However, the lead-bid approach can unknowingly drive up costs without any promise of actual work coming from your efforts.
 That bidding also means a lot of competition amongst service providers for a less than comparable volume of work.

-With its skew to larger projects, HomeAdvisor is not always the best site to cultivate repeat customers.
-Plus, as a completely free site for the homeowner, there are plenty of window shoppers with hands in their pockets and only simple estimates on their mind.
+With its skew to larger home improvement projects, HomeAdvisor is not always the best site to cultivate repeat customers.
+Plus, as a completely free site for the homeowner, there are plenty of window shoppers with hands in their pockets and only simple estimates on their minds.